 The sides at Husk are made to be served at the table, so we tried Benton's bacon cornbread, served warm in the black cast-iron skillet.
 It's turned during cooking so that it's crispy on both sides.

-Brock wasn't in the house that night, but Chef de Cuisine Travis Grimes showed me around, including a separate walk-in cooler out back full of pork, and an upstairs pantry with canned tomatoes and ketchup that he and the staff preserved.
+Brock wasn't in the house the night we ate at the restaurant , but the chef de cuisine showed me around, including a separate walk-in cooler out back full of pork, and an upstairs pantry with canned tomatoes and ketchup that he and the staff preserved.